-I know it’s supposed to be referred to as The Scott Monument, but come on, its nickname – The Gothic Rocket – is just perfect.
-Because that’s exactly what it looks like.
+I know it’s supposed to be referred to as The Scott Monument, but its nickname – The Gothic Rocket – is just perfect.
 And it makes giving directions so much easier.
-I mean, telling someone to ‘take a left at a big space ship that looks like it was built by Tim Burton’ is much more tourist friendly than saying ‘take a left at the big monument to Scotland’s favourite author’, don’t you think?
+I mean, telling someone to ‘take a left at a big space ship that looks like it was built by Tim Burton’ is much more tourist friendly than saying ‘take a left at the big monument to Scotland’s favourite author’.

 And that’s enough of that.

-At 14, he took up a carpentry apprenticeship, but when that ended, he moved around Britain, living and working as a millwright (carpenter who built mills) and would spend his spare time walking up to 40 miles a day (people must have been so much fitter before public transport), so he could see and draw buildings that interested him.
+At 14, he took up a carpentry apprenticeship.
+When that ended, he moved around Britain, living and working as a millwright (a carpenter who built mills) and would spend his spare time walking up to 40 miles a day (people must have been so much fitter before public transport), so he could see and draw buildings that interested him.
 With no formal education as an architect, finding a job in that field was impossible, so he moved to France.
 Again he moved around from place to place and continued his own self-taught masterclass, making a living by getting carpentry jobs in mills and staying for a while in each place to study and draw the magnificent French architecture.

 When he got back to Edinburgh, he found work as a draughtsman and soon became quite renowned for it.
 So in 1836, when a competition was announced to design a monument to Sir Walter Scott (who had died in 1832), stipulating it must be Gothic in design, you’d think Kemp was a shoe-in.
 But there was one small problem.
 He wasn’t a trained architect, and he knew the hoity-toity establishment would no doubt look down their noses at an amateur thinking he could win such a prestigious prize.
 So he did the only thing a poor, uneducated boy from the hills can do – he lied.
 Kemp entered the competition as John Morvo, a name that was found graffitied on a stone at another Gothic building, Melrose Abbey in the Scottish Borders.